 What’s the point?
 We’re not indicating you’ll experience any of this with Copper Fit Balance, but we want to make sure you have a full view of the situation.

-Should You Be Like Brett Favre & Choose Copper Fit Balance Insoles?
+Should You Buy Copper Fit Balance Insoles?

 In their commercial, former Green Bay Packers quarterback Brett Favre tells us that Copper Fit Balance is “one of the most important products I put on every day.”
 Granted, he’s paid to say that, so it doesn’t mean you’ll feel the same—or that he actually uses the insoles in the first place.

-Whether or not Copper Fit Balance is used by ex-professional athletes, though, we've learned here that support insoles have the potential to meaningful address your foot-related pain if you suffer from structural misalignment requiring mild-to-moderate generic position correction, plantar fasciitis, supination, over-pronation, and in some instances, fallen arches.
+Whether or not Copper Fit Balance is used by ex-professional athletes, though, we've learned here that support insoles have the potential to meaningfully address your foot-related pain if you suffer from structural misalignment requiring mild-to-moderate generic position correction, plantar fasciitis, supination, over-pronation, and in some instances, fallen arches.

 Since much of the competition might perform these tasks equally as well, though, is there anything meaningfully unique about Copper Fit Balance?

 Other than perhaps the copper-infused fibers, there doesn’t seem to be.
-And since they’re designed for use on your feet, most insoles utilize some type of odor reducing technology, so it’s certainly not anything revolutionary.
+And since they’re designed for use on your feet, most insoles utilize some type of odor-reducing technology, so it’s certainly not anything revolutionary.

 Many of these competing options are priced between $20 and $80, making Balance one of the less expensive options, although you can’t know if they’ll provide more relief without giving them a try.